Spring Valley Caverns

 Bat River Cave

 Bat River Cave, located in S.E.
-Minnesota, is home to the largest concentration of roosting bats (in any natural cave) in the upper midwest.
-This cave has been known to exist since pre settlement times.
-However, in 2007 John Preston dove through a water filled sump at the end of the cave, outfitted with SCUBA gear, and discovered a huge room with a tremendous waterfall crashing down into it.
+Minnesota, was home to the largest concentration of roosting bats (in any natural cave) in the Upper Midwest before White Nose Syndrome disease desecrated the population.
+The original portion of this cave has been known to exist since pre settlement times.
+However, in 2007 John Preston, outfitted with SCUBA gear, dove through a water filled sump at the end of the cave and discovered a huge room with a tremendous waterfall crashing down into it.
 He reported that the cave continued ahead, and shortly thereafter John Ackerman and Phil Gemuenden followed Preston through the sump and explored over one mile of spacious decorated passages lined with bats.
 A safe man made entrance has now been created to further exploration and scientific studies.
+To date, 2.84 miles of cave passages have been explored.

 Read the STORY